Game Assignments Orientation for New Officials

 Assignment Turn-Backs:

-After the registration deadline, the availability of a member to officiate is assumed, according to the information communicated to the Assignment Secretary on the Registration and Availability Form.
+After the registration deadline, the availability of a member to officiate is assumed, according to the information communicated to the Assignment Secretary electronically by way of the currently used web-based assignment program.
 Members cannot arbitrarily decide which games they choose, or not to choose, to officiate.
-Members must be willing to accept any game assignment at any level he or she is qualified to officiate, subject to the conflict of interest or time/day/date restrictions noted in the Registration and Availability Form.
-Examples of accepted excuses for turning back a game contract include, but are not limited to:
+Members must be willing to accept any game assignment at any level he or she is qualified to officiate, subject to the conflict of interest or time/day/date restrictions noted electronically on the currently used web-based assignment program.
+“Game contract assignments received shall be considered accepted and honored; all cancellations must be made within the first twenty-four hours of acceptance of the game contract, except in extreme emergencies, and then only with the concurrence of the Assignment Secretary.”

-- An acute injury or illness of a family member that requires the presence of the member.
+• An acute injury or illness of a family member that requires the presence of the member.

-- Last minute employment demands that would create a significant financial impact.
+• Last minute employment demands that would create a significant financial impact.

-Unaccepted excuses include, but are not limited to:
+Examples of unaccepted excuses include, but are not limited to:

-- Lack of transportation.
+• Lack of transportation.

-- Social or athletic engagements.
+• Social or athletic engagements.

-- Distance to the game.
+• Distance to the game.

-- Level of game.
+• Level of game.

-- Lack of desire to do the game.
+• Lack of desire to do the game.

-- Adverse weather conditions.
+• Adverse weather conditions.

-- Officiating a football game for another association.
+• Officiating a football game for another association.

-- Officiating another sport.
+• Officiating another sport.

-- A minor injury or illness.
+• A minor injury or illness.

 The applicable assignment secretary shall solely determine the validity of the excuse and if the excuse is acceptable or unacceptable.

-Assignment Turn-Back Assessment:
+Assignment Turn-Back Assessment

 Turn-backs exempt from assessment are:

-- A season ending injury or illness, or an injury or illness requiring more than two weeks of convalescence after the injury or illness.
+• A season ending injury or illness, or an injury or illness requiring more than two weeks of convalescence after the injury or illness.
 Both of the above injuries or illnesses must require professional medical attention.

-- Immediate deployment or service connected obligation of a member who is in the military.
+• Immediate deployment or service connected obligation of a member who is in the military.

-- A member who quits the Association.
+• A member who quits the Association.

 Assignment Contract Dates:

 All game assignment contracts shall be published on the currently used web-based assignment program on pre-established dates.
 Games not accepted within 6 days of the day that they are published will be reassigned to another qualified member.
-It is recommended that all members electronically check their schedules daily in case of games changes or cancellations, site or time changes, etc. Members’ telephone answering devices and e-mail should be also be monitored on a daily basis for any changes transmitted telephonically or electronically.
+It is recommended that all members electronically check their schedules daily in case of games changes or cancellations, site or time changes, etc.

 Answering Machines and E-mail: